noi-techpark/it.bz.opendatahub.databrowser/doc/overview.md

 - [All you need to know for configuration ](link/to/featureB/documentation)
 - [API Reference](link/to/API/reference/documentation)

-## 5. Contributing Guidelines
+## 6. Contributing Guidelines

-1. **Fork and Branch:** Fork the repository and create a new branch for your contributions from the `development branch ` .
+1. **Fork and Branch:** Fork the repository and create a new branch for your contributions from the `development branch`.
 Make sure to give the branch a descriptive name that reflects the nature of your changes.

 2. **Code Style and Formatting:** Follow the established code style and formatting guidelines for the project.
-Use consistent naming conventions, proper indentation, and adhere to any linting rules specified in the project's configuration.
+You can find them in [guidelines](guidelines.md)

 3. **Commit Messages:** Write clear and descriptive commit messages that accurately describe the changes made in the commit.
 Use the imperative mood and keep messages concise and meaningful.